TedHusted/awake/awake.md/awake.md

 ***

 Ally replays a recent chat with a Synthetic Intelligence researcher, Nelson Behr.
+The replay puts the member’s text in italics.

 Behr: Can you describe what you are and how you came into existence?